nabla-c0d3/nassl/README.md

 For Windows builds, Visual Studio is expected to be installed at the default location.

-The build script was tested on the following platforms: Windows 7 (32 and 64 bits), Debian 7 (32 and 64 bits), OS X El Capitan.
+The build script was tested on the following platforms: Windows 7 (32 and 64 bits), Debian 7 (32 and 64 bits), macOS Sierra.
 It will build the C extension for the interpreter and platform that was used to run the script (ie. no cross-compiling).